 Select the checkbox beside all of the products you'd like to include in the group.

-Note: At this time, digital products will not require a shipping address be entered in the checkout.
+Note: Digital products will not require a shipping address be entered in the checkout.

 Set your Subscription Frequency.
 Select Days, Weeks, Months or Years.

-This will cause the customer's subscription to renew based on the first date of their purchase.
+On purchase day: This will cause the customer's subscription to renew based on the date of their initial purchase.